-No. While preference signaling may help programs identify interested applicants in order to direct resources for holistic application review towards those most interested in their program, this is an OPT IN process.
-Programs have to indicate their desire for participation at the time of confirmation of ERAS participation.
+No. However, this year will be the first year where programs must OPT OUT of program signaling (previous to this, programs had to OPT IN to participate).
 There are no anticipated downsides to receiving this information in a more transparent, reliable, and equitable way that minimizes the effort of reading and interpreting emails and calls from applicants and their advisors reaching out to convey interest.